 The Lightfoot Bay wetland, near-shore, and upland plant communities play a critical role in maintaining the ecological integrity of greater Huron Bay, providing habitat for migrating waterfowl, breeding birds, native plants, threatened and endangered species, rare fish species and other aquatic and terrestrial wildlife.

-The nature area was created in 2007, and further expanded in 2010 and 2016 for a current total of 131 acres under protection.
-Funding for this project was obtained from multiple sources, including the U.S. Fish & Wildlife Service's National Coastal Wetlands Conservation program and several partners who helped provide local match, including the original family that sold the core property to KLT at bargain sale.
+The nature area was created in 2007 and expanded several times for a current total of 135 acres under protection.
+Funding for this project was obtained from multiple sources, including the U.S. Fish & Wildlife Service's National Coastal Wetlands Conservation program in partnership with the Michigan DNR, along with several funding partners who helped provide local match, including the original family that sold the core property to KLT at a bargain sale.

-There are two cabins at Lightfoot Bay that were used for generations by the family that once owned this land.
-They have been refurbished and are available to groups or individuals for reservation by free-will donation.
-The main cabin is available in summertime and the smaller cabin is insulated and available throughout the year.
+The two cabins at Lightfoot Bay were used for generations by the families that once owned this land and are now available for reservation by free-will donation.
+The main cabin, 1910s vintage, is available in three seasons.
+The smaller winter cabin, 1950s vintage, is insulated and available throughout the year.
+Well-behaved dogs are allowed to stay only in the winter cabin.

 Maps & documents